SadeghPouriyanZadeh/nlp-with-transformers/README.md

 # nlp-with-transformers
-This repo id for learning transformers with the book NLP With Transformers
+For learning transformers with reading the book "NLP With Transformers"

+Files downloaded for chapters are in [here](https://drive.google.com/drive/folders/1E2Ofv_zWC1TA1C8yj8pgSjeTU3MM-3kc?usp=sharing)